ubul86/task_webapp/README.md

 - **phpmyadmin**: A web-based interface for managing MySQL databases.
 It allows developers to interact with the database, run queries, and manage tables via a user-friendly UI.
 The service is accessible via a browser on port 80 (or a custom port defined in the `.env` file).

 - **node**: This service is responsible for building and serving the Vue.js frontend application.
 It runs the Node.js server, compiles assets, and serves the frontend during development.
+-
+- **selenium**: This service runs Selenium with a Chrome browser in a container to allow automated browser testing.
+It listens on port 4444 and is used for running Dusk tests.

 ## Installation With Docker